muratk5n/thirdwave/en/README.md

 ---

-He was legit off-the-boat European, not like those fake New Jersey Italians.

----

 My favorite Sopranos character?
 It was Furio.
+He was legit off-the-boat European, not like those fake New Jersey Italians.

 ---